openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizie-preprocessing/preprocessing-api-details.rst

             :fragment: ov:preprocess:mean_scale

 In Computer Vision area normalization is usually done separately for R, G, B values.
-To do this, :doc:`layout with 'C' dimension <openvino_docs_OV_UG_Layout_Overview>` shall be defined.
+To do this, :doc:`layout with 'C' dimension <layout-api-overview>` shall be defined.
 Example:

 .. tab-set::